offen/docker-volume-backup/docs/reference/index.md

 # AGE_PASSPHRASE="<xxx>"

 # Backups can be encrypted asymmetrically using age in case publickeys are given.
 # Multiple keys need to be provided as a comma separated list.
-Right now, this only
+Right now, this
-# support passing age keys, with no support for ssh keys.
+# supports `age` and `ssh` keys

 # AGE_PUBLIC_KEYS="<xxx>"